cluoma/Pico2Maple-fw/README.md

 Pico2Maple is a Dreamcast Maple bus emulator for the RP2350.
 The goal of this project of to provide a way to for people to use a variety of non-Dreamcast controllers and accessories on the Sega Dreamcast.

 Currently, it is possible to use several USB controllers, dongles, mice, and keyboards.
-Pico2Maple also integrates VMU support and saving to a microSD card.
+Pico2Maple also integrates VMU support, saving to a microSD card, and rumble.

 Feel free to hop into the [Discord server](https://discord.gg/MpFB7j389x) to discuss the project, ask questions, or share your own projects using Pico2Maple.